Azure/AppService/_posts/2023-03-03-App-service-environment-v3-pricing.md

 [Zone redundant App Service Environment](https://learn.microsoft.com/azure/reliability/migrate-app-service-environment) deployments are only supported on App Service Environment v3.
 The pricing for this type of deployment is a bit confusing, so it will be detailed here.

 There is no additional charge for enabling zone redundancy if you have more than 9 instances.
 These 9 instances can be made up of any combination of the available SKUs.
-For example you can have 9 I1v2s or 3 I1v2s, 3 I2v2s, and 3 I3v2s.
-You will only be charged for those 9 instances and however many others you consume.
+For example, you can have 9 I1v2s or 3 I1v2s, 3 I2v2s, and 3 I3v2s.
+You will only be charged for those 9 instances.

 If you enable zone redundancy, and if your environment has fewer than 9 total instances, you'll be charged the difference if the form of a minimum instance fee which uses the Windows I1v2 instance rate.
-For example, if you have a zone redundant App Service Environment v3 with 3 Linux I3v2 instances, you will be charged for those 3 I3v2 instances at the standard Linux rate plus 6 Windows I1v2 instances.
+For example, if you have a zone redundant App Service Environment v3 with 3 Linux I3v2 instances, you will be charged for those 3 I3v2 instances at the standard Linux rate, plus 6 Windows I1v2 instances.

-To learn more about App Service Environment v3 and how to migrate, visit <https://aka.ms/asemigration>.
+To learn more about App Service Environment v3 and how to migrate, visit the [ASE Migration Overview](https://aka.ms/asemigration).